-The University Disciplinary Committee consists of the Head of Student Affairs, concerned College Dean, Registrar and two students representing the men and women's Student Councils or their appropriate representatives.
+The University Disciplinary Committee consists of the Head of Student Affairs, concerned College Dean, Registrar and two students representing the men and women's Student 1.
+A reprimand is official written notification of Councils or their appropriate representatives.

 Appeal Right